 About Little Mountain Learners

-Little Mountain Learners, Ltd Co (LML) is an alternative educational cooperative designed to supplement each learner's individual homeschool journey.
-Nature-based and secular, LML aims to blend emergent and directed learning.
-We place a high priority on social and emotional development and life skills, while still reinforcing traditional academics.
-LML meets on Tuesdays, Wednesdays, and Thursdays in NW Richland County, as well as occasional Fridays across the midlands.
+Little Mountain Learners, Ltd Co (LML) is a secular early years nature-immersion program and homeschool cooperative.
+We place a high priority on social and emotional development and life skills, while reinforcing traditional academics through short Charlotte Mason style lessons.
+LML meets weekly on 17 acres of private property in NW Richland County, as well as occasional Fridays across the midlands.

 More than just a homeschool co-op, LML is a community.
 We encourage all caregivers and siblings to gather with us.
-Humans are meant to live in tribes, and that is how we view the families involved in LML.
-Children and caregivers alike learn together, play together, grow together, realize their fullest potential together, support each other, and THRIVE.
-I hope you are as excited as we are to be a part of this movement
+Humans are designed for connection, and we want to connect with your entire family.
+Children and caregivers alike learn together, play together, grow together, support each other, and realize their fullest potential together.
+I hope you are as excited as I am to be a part of this movement.

 A Day at LML: